-Examples of what distributors do:
+3 examples of what distributor do:

 - 1. How albums get into shops - 2.
 Sign deals with record label that gives them the right to sell that label's products - 3.
 Takes a cut of the income from each album sold